quchen/articles/fbut.md

 (Not good reasons include that the types match conveniently, it's convenient, anything involving "probably".)

-- `fail` from the `Monad` typeclass is unambiguously a mistake for multiple reasons.
+- `fail` from the `Monad` typeclass is a mistake for multiple reasons.
 It prefers `String` over better text representations, `Monad` has nothing to do with text anyway, and worst of all, many monads *cannot* have an implementation of `fail`.
 As a rule of thumb, all `Monad`s that are not also `MonadPlus` have a crash baked in because `fail` does simply not exist for them.

   Now turn back to Haskell's type system: If a type signature says `Monad m`, the function should work for any `Monad` `m`.
 If the function uses `fail` it